Workflow Utilities

 4. available_results

-You can check what deconvolution results and additional annotation is
+You can check what deconvolution results and additional annotation

-available in your data by calling available_resutls
+is available in your data by calling

-can set the method
+available_resutls.
+You can set the

-parameter to the name of a deconvolution
+method parameter to the name of a deconvolution tool

-tool to further filter the results if many quantifications where
+to further filter the results if many quantifications where

 performed.